manifoldco/torus-cli/docs/concepts/policies.md

 # Policies
 Torus CLI has resource-based policies for access control.
 In order to facilitate the basics of secret sharing we include three default policies.

-Policies are attached to teams and roles to construct what the members are entitled to access.
+Policies are attached to teams and machine roles to construct what the members are entitled to access.

 ## Default Policies
 The three default teams each have their own default policy.